Langenfeld/gabin/README.md

 # gabin
-Gabin aggregates menus from different canteens presenting them as a website together with a vote form so that your department can decide where to go beforehand.
+Gabin<sup id="a1">[1](#f1)</sup> aggregates menus from different canteens presenting them as a website together with a vote form so that your department can decide where to go beforehand.

 ![Example screenshot](./example.png)